-Recently I posted the story of the disused Glenbrook rail tunnel during World War Two.
+Recently I posted the story of the disused Glenbrook rail tunnel during World War II.
 Located in the lower Blue Mountains, the tunnel was secretly used as an RAAF storage depot, for dangerous chemicals such as mustard gas and phosogene.
 The decision to stockpile the chemicals in 1942 was due to a fear of a Japanese invasion.
 Japan had already used chemical warfare against the Chinese, even though it contravened the 1925 Geneva Protocol.
 Darwin had been bombed, and there was concern that such weapons might be used again if Australia fell to the enemy.

 Arrangements for the first intake of chemicals were made in August 1942, when material was received at Sydney’s Glebe Island from the ship MV Nigerstrromm.
 The 660 metre Glenbrook tunnel housed mainly mustard gas.
 It was stacked from end to end with containers of the gas, which was actually in the form of a thick fluid resembling oil.
 An area in a cutting leading from the tunnel was set up for maintenance and inspection.
 Damaged containers were vented, decanted and decontaminated.

 The servicemen who worked at Glenbrook and other such storage centres during World War II had no idea of how dangerous the chemicals were.

 After my article was published I was contacted by Geoff Williams, whose maternal uncle Ronald Howell ‘Bill’ Johnson was one of those men.